maliknyc/karmagambler.github.io/content/posts/post-2/index.md

 ![Image alt](images/CRRA_table.png)

-Now, we can administer the quiz using an adaptive questioning strategy that estimates \(\gamma\):
+Now, we can administer the quiz using an adaptive questioning strategy that elicits an approximate \(\gamma\).